 And in recent years, yet another layer of complexity has been added.
 Should you host your ITSM software on-premise… or rely on a vendor to host it for you?

 On the one hand, ITSM vendors and their SaaS partners are often better positioned to host your solution in a cost-effective manner… But on the other hand, can they really be trusted with ITSM security, keeping your precious data secure?

 Why Common Wisdom Doesn’t Tell the Whole Story

-To shed some light on the SaaS vs on-premise debate, back in April and May of 2017 the SDI ran a ‘Business Case for SaaS’ survey for Sunrise, researching a large group of service desk professionals, who were spread across the public and private sectors in organisations of all sizes.
+To shed some light on the historic SaaS vs on-premise debate, back in 2017 the SDI ran a ‘Business Case for SaaS’ survey for Sunrise, researching a large group of service desk professionals, who were spread across the public and private sectors in organisations of all sizes.

 The first question we asked: How is your current ITSM tool delivered?